-- Payments are made by the Family Assistance Office either fortnightly or as a lump sum at the end of the financial year to a bank, credit union or building society account. - Family Tax Benefit Part B includes a supplement which is available only after the end of the financial year following the lodgement of tax returns and may be used to offset overpayments. - Family Tax Benefit Part B cannot be paid during a Paid Parental Leave period. - Maximum rate of Family Tax Benefit Part B.
+- Payments are made either fortnightly or as a lump sum at the end of the financial year to a bank, credit union or building society account. - Family Tax Benefit Part B includes a supplement which is available only after the end of the financial year following the lodgement of tax returns and may be used to offset overpayments. - Family Tax Benefit Part B cannot be paid during a Paid Parental Leave period.

+Maximum rate of Family Tax Benefit Part B.

 Age of youngest child Per fortnight Per year

-Under 5 years \$140.00 \$4,004.05
+Under 5 years \$144.34 \$4,117.20

-5-15 years (or 16-18 years if a full-time secondary student) \$97.58 \$2,898.10
+5-15 years (or 16-18 years if a full-time secondary student) \$100.66 \$2,978.40

-Note: payment per year figures include the Family Tax Benefit Part B supplement (\$354.05 per family for the 2011-12 financial year) but the fortnightly figures do not.
+Note: payment per year figures include the Family Tax Benefit Part B supplement (\$354.05 per family for the 2012-13 financial year) but the fortnightly figures do not.
 The supplement can only be paid after the end of the financial year.

-- For the 2008-09 financial year onwards, eligibility for Family Tax Benefit Part B is limited to families where the higher income earner in a couple, or a single parent, has an income of \$150,000 per year or less.
-However, if you get an income support payment from Centrelink or the Department of Veterans' Affairs this income limit will not apply. - Single parents automatically receive the maximum amount of Family Tax Benefit Part B if they have an income of \$150,000 per year or less. - For two-parent families where the higher income earner has an income of \$150,000 per year or less, it is the income of the lower earner that affects how much Family Tax Benefit Part B the family will receive.
-The lower earner can have income up to \$4891 and still receive the maximum rate of Family Tax Benefit Part B. Payments are reduced by 20 cents for each dollar of income earned over \$4,891.
+For the 2008-09 financial year onwards, eligibility for Family Tax Benefit Part B is limited to families where the higher income earner in a couple, or a single parent, has an income of \$150,000 per year or less.
+However, if you get an income support payment from us or the Department of Veterans' Affairs this income limit will not apply.

-- Eligible two-parent families can still receive some Family Tax Benefit Part B if: - their youngest child is aged under five years and the lower earner has income less than \$24,912 per annum, or - their youngest child is aged between five and 18 years and the lower earner has income less than \$19,382 per annum. - You and your partner must lodge an income tax return or tell the Family Assistance Office that you are not required to lodge an income tax return or any Family Tax Benefit you receive will have to be repaid. - You may also be prohibited from receiving your Family Tax Benefit by fortnightly instalments if you have outstanding income tax returns or related debts.
+- Single parents automatically receive the maximum amount of Family Tax Benefit Part B if they have an income of \$150,000 per year or less. - For two-parent families where the higher income earner has an income of \$150,000 per year or less, it is the income of the lower earner that affects how much Family Tax Benefit Part B the family will receive.
+The lower earner can have income up to \$5,037 and still receive the maximum rate of Family Tax Benefit Part B. Payments are reduced by 20 cents for each dollar of income earned over \$5,037. - Eligible two-parent families can still receive some Family Tax Benefit Part B if: - their youngest child is aged under five years and the lower earner has income less than \$25,623 per annum, - their youngest child is aged between five and 18 years and the lower earner has income less than \$19,929 per annum. - You and your partner must lodge an income tax return or tell us that you are not required to lodge an income tax return or any Family Tax Benefit you receive will have to be repaid. - You may also be prohibited from receiving your Family Tax Benefit by fortnightly instalments if you have outstanding income tax returns or related debts.